DesiQuintans/librarian/README.md

 shelf(dplyr, DesiQuintans/desiderata, purrr)
 ```

 To force all of the named packages to re-download and re-install, use `update_all = TRUE`.

+Note that this only updates the named packages, and not their dependencies.
+To update dependencies also, run `devtools::update_packages(c("pkg1", "pkg2", ...))`. _As usual, be careful when updating packages; your old scripts might need to be updated if packages have changed their function behaviours._

 ``` r
 shelf(dplyr, DesiQuintans/desiderata, purrr, update_all = TRUE)